Norway on a Budget: Real-World Ways to Save

 2. Buy an Oslo Discount Attraction Pass

-Another easy way to save money traveling in Norway is to buy a discount attraction pass.
+Another easy way to visit Norway on a budget is to buy a discount attraction pass.
 Discount cards entitle you to free or discounted entry to major attractions and sometimes even public transportation.
 The key is to look at the things to do in Oslo and compare the cost of buying the pass vs. paying for the things you want to do individually.

 The Oslo Pass is a great option for visitors to Oslo on a budget.
 The Oslo Pass offers free admission to over 30 museums and attractions, free public transportation and discounts at top restaurants.

-We used a 24-hour Oslo Pass and saved $42 USD in admission and transportation costs.
+We used a 24-hour Oslo Pass during our visit and saved $42 USD in admission and transportation costs.

-Visit the Viking Museum with the Oslo Pass
+We visited the amazing Museum of the Viking Age for free with the Oslo Pass

 3. Self-Cater in Norway

-When you travel to Italy, eating Italian food is an integral part of the experience, so you really have to eat out at Italian restaurants a lot.
-This is not true when you travel to Norway… no offense to Norweigan cuisine, but you won’t be missing an integral cultural experience if you self-cater in Norway.
+When you travel to countries like Italy, Mexico or Thailand eating the local food is an integral part of the experience, so you really have to eat out at Italian restaurants a lot.
+This is not true when you travel to Norway… no offense to Norwegian cuisine, but you won’t be missing an integral cultural experience if you skip eating out in restaurants in Norway.

-Despite Norway being one of the most expensive countries in the world to visit, we actually spent less per day on food in Norway (~$40USD/day) than we did traveling to Italy (~45USD/day).
+Despite Norway being one of the most expensive countries in the world to visit, we actually spent less per day on food in Norway than we did on our family trip to Italy!

 4. Rent a Vacation Home Rental

 We stayed at five different vacation home rentals during our family trip to Norway.
-Find a great Airbnb for your family with these great tips.
+If you’d like help finding the right place to stay for your family, we share our tips for finding an Airbnb for your family.

 Vacation rentals help you travel to Norway on a budget